mingshuwang/mingshu-website/content/authors/Zhiya Xu/_index.md

 ---
 # Display name
-title: Rui Deng
+title: Zhiya Xu

 # Full name (for SEO)
-first_name: Rui
+first_name: Zhiya
-last_name: Deng
+last_name: Xu

 # Username (this should match the folder name)
 authors:
-  - rui-deng
+  - Zhiya Xu
 # Is this the primary user of the site?
 superuser: false